microsoft/FluidFramework/docs/content/docs/recipes/node.md

    setInterval(newRandomNumber, 1000);
    ```

   Replace `TODO 4` with the following code.
-It will Llsten for updates and print changes to the random number.
+It will listen for updates and print changes to the random number.

    ```js
    const updateConsole = () => {